What is Full-Funnel Attribution? How Do You Set It Up?

 4. Segment Leads Based on Their Behavior

-By segmenting users based on their activity details and interactions with different marketing channels, you can get a deeper understanding of the customer journey and assess how your marketing efforts are performing for each of your users.
+Segmenting users based on their activity details and interactions with different marketing channels can help you develop a deeper understanding of the customer journey and assess how your marketing efforts are performing for each of your users.
+Salespanel can do the heavy lifting in this case too!

 It captures leads with their in-depth information from various marketing channels and assists you in segmenting them based on individual, demographic, and behavioral data.